Date: 18 December 2015. Imaginary

 relationship whatsoever between self and purchasers.
 And that ladies

-you wondered... that and open wifi is mostly a thing of the past.
+you wondered... open wifi is mostly a thing of the past.
+Out here

-Out here you really must have your own connection if you have
+you really must have your own connection if you have any desire to

-any desire to surf the internet on the computer.
+surf the internet on the computer.
+The world changed and I had to

 In the meantime Kidlet is exploring the possibility of getting me an